mhorpheus/test/Triage-and-Scoping.md

 **Mail body:**
 Dear `<Client Name>`,

 Thank you very much for participation in the Triage and Scoping Call.
 We would like to summarize our discussion with a note presented below.
-Then intention of this note is to ensure that all crucial information is captured and documented and we have a common understanding of this incident.
+The intention of this note is to ensure that all crucial information is captured and documented and we have a common understanding of this incident.

 This case has been assigned a unique identifier: IR`<YY-NNNN>`.